 Turn your traditional backyard barbecue into a party to remember by hosting a seafood boil.

-Want to serve up something new and exciting to your party guests?
-Why not host a seafood boil?
-Nothing brings out the bayou like a boiling pot full of Cajun cuisine.
 Make it in the kitchen or on a propane grill for all to see, the flavors are fantastic either way.
 We’ll get you started with the basics, so simmer down now and let the good times roll!

 Tip: Set your table to complement the casual seafood boil vibe.
 Just spread lots of newspaper on the backyard picnic table, bring plenty of ice-cold beverages and set out the cocktail sauce and saltines (zydeco music optional).